WIBR Bioinformatics and Research Computing

 xtermclassic command window

-xemacsxemacs (popular text editor)
+xemacsxemacs (good text editor)

 xemacs -bg black -fg whiteopen xemacs with custom colors